 Influencer marketing guidelines need to be followed on all platforms.
 This includes email marketing campaigns, blog posts, and, of course, social media.

-- If an endorser is paid to review a product but had a horrible experience, they can’t say that it was wonderful.
+If an influencer is paid to review a product but had a horrible experience, they can’t say that it was wonderful.

-- Brands shouldn’t intentionally utilize influencer campaigns that don’t allow for disclosure, such as paying influencers to publicly “like” a post.
+Brands shouldn’t intentionally utilize influencer campaigns that don’t allow for disclosure.

-- Disclosures need to be easily noticed and understood, so using a “#sponsored” on Twitter will work as long as it’s at the front of your hashtags instead of being buried in deep, and it’s not combined with other words to make it more difficult to notice like “#McDonaldslovessponsored”
+Using a “#sponsored” on Twitter will work as long as it’s at the front of your hashtags instead of being buried deep, and as long as it’s not combined with other words to make it more difficult to notice like “#McDonaldslovessponsored”.

 Facebook Influencer Marketing

 Facebook and Instagram have both released branded content tools on Facebook.